-The current focal points are supporting innovation via ERP digitalisation and innovation loans and environmental protection via the KfW energy efficiency programme.
-IKB passed on a total of $\in$ 1.3 billion in public programme loans in the financial year 2018/19.
-This corresponds to 37% of IKB AG's total new lending business.
+In the financial year 2019/20, the focus was on energy efficiency programmes for which repayment bonuses are also provided by the German federal government.
+IKB passed on a total of € 1.0 billion in public programme loans in the financial year 2019/20.
+This corresponds to 38% of IKB AG's total new lending business.